Skip to main content

 Pokémon will be your table neighbors

-It’s a very clever way to limit seating capacity as part of measures needed to ensure social distance in times of COVID-19.
+It’s a very clever way to limit seating capacity as part of measures needed to ensure social distance in the post-COVID era.
 At the same time, it’s not a depressing prohibition sign as in most establishments.
 Instead, it serves the function of showing what each of the menu items looks like in a more enjoyable way — bonus points for portraying other pocket monsters as the establishment’s clientele.

 Tablet with menu at the Pokémon Cafe in Tokyo